-The nose identifies smells while our brain learns them, one by one.
-Over time, and thanks to its olfactory neurons, it is able to recognise between 3000 and 15 000 odours.
+Our noses identify odours while our brains learn them, one by one.
+Thanks to our olfactory neurons, over time our brains could recognise between 3000 and 15 000 odours.

 Smell the two odours presented in the exhibition, then think of what they evoke for you.
-A memory A place?
+A memory?
+A place?
 A person? etc.